 Unfortunately, motorcycle jacking in the UK is on the up.
 According to the Office for National Statistics for England and Wales, in the year leading to March 2017, there has been a 10% increase in all vehicle theft compared to 2016.
 Motor theft reached 91,433, which is an increase of more than 15,000 compared to the previous year and is, in fact, the highest levels since 2011.

 Figures on motorcycle theft in London show things are getting worse.
 From July 2016 to July 2017 there were 14,943 thefts of ‘powered two-wheel vehicles’, which actually makes up 50% of all vehicle thefts in London.

 So how are these thieves actually stealing the bikes, what are their tactics?
 We Buy Any Bike believe being aware of their strategies gives you an advantage that most criminals won’t expect you to have.

 There are two moves which are used again and again by thieves, so reading this will give you some insight.

-This is a really sneaky move thieves have been putting into action.
-Basically they place something in the middle of the road and hide, when someone gets off their bike to move the obstacle there is someone literally waiting in the wings!
+This is a really sneaky move thief have been putting into action.
+Basically, they place something in the middle of the road and hide when someone gets off their bike to move the obstacle there is someone literally waiting in the wings!
 They make sure they are fairly close by so can hop on and (if you have left the keys in) ride off.
-Same principle is being used on car drivers.
+The same principle is being used on car drivers.